rapidsurvey-io/frontend/README.md

 # RapidSurvey.io
-> Create instant questions and surveys for free, privacy assured.
+> Create new surveys, fast and for free...

+This website is currently being developed and is in the early stages.

+**Current Stage**: Building UI/UX